reysand/dotfiles/README.md

 # dotfiles
-Automated Configuration, Preferences and Software Installation
+Automated Configuration, Preferences and Software Installation (School 21)

 ## iTerm2 (iterm.json - Profile)
 For better experience use these settings: